harikvpy/deploy-django/README.md

 `www.<domain>` to the django app.

 `<python-version>` is either `2` or `3`, which is the python version that you wish to use for the project.
-Defaults to `3`.
+In most cases this can be omitted as it defaults to `3`.

 For example, for deploying the domain example.com, use the following command: